giampaolo/psutil/docs/index.rst

   ``info`` attribute attached to the returned :class:`Process` instances.
   If *attrs* is an empty list it will retrieve all process info (slow).

-  If *new_only* is true this function will yield only new processes which appeared since the last time it was called.
+  If *new_only* is true this function will take into consideration only new PIDs which appeared since the last time it was was called.
   Sorting order in which processes are returned is based on their PID.

   Example::